manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

       terraform apply -auto-approve -var deployment_number="$DEPLOYMENT_NUMBER"
     popd

-This automates the process of creating a new deployment number value on each run, retrieves the project name from file `infrastructure/variables.tf`, and then runs through the steps of building and uploading a new backend code build.
+This automates the process of creating a new deployment-number value on each run, retrieves the project name from file `infrastructure/variables.tf`, and then runs through the steps of building and uploading a new backend code build.
 Last but not least, it runs Terraform to make sure that the Lambda function is set up with the newly uploaded backend code.

 So from here on, just run `bash bin/deploy.sh` whenever you want to update the backend.

 With this automation in place, we can now start working on the actual REST API implementation.

+## Implementing API endpoints

 The API needs to provide two endpoints - one where we can send the data of a newly created note to, in order to have it persisted in the database (via `POST /api/notes/`), and one where we can retrieve all notes that have been persisted in the database so far (via `GET /api/notes/`).